aspenpillow-alt/Graded-Lab-Assignment-Modules-5-10-./Question 3/explanation.md

 I created a shell script named `validate_results.sh` to process student marks from a file named `marks.txt`.

-The script reads each student record using a loop and checks marks for three subjects against the passing criteria of 33.I pasted the complete script and saved it; I observed that the script uses while loops to process each student record and applies conditional logic for categorization.
+The script reads each student record using a loop and checks marks for three subjects against the passing criteria of 33.I pasted the complete script and saved it - I observed that the script uses while loops to process each student record and applies conditional logic for categorization.

 I used conditional statements and arithmetic operations to count how many subjects each student failed.